Silent Hill 4: The Room: Music

-Release and reception
+Release and sales

 Silent Hill 4: The Room was first released in Japan on June 17, 2004.
 The game was shipped for its subsequent North American and European releases on September 7, with pre-ordering customers receiving the soundtrack for free with the game in the former market.
 The game, alongside its two PS2 predecessors, was rereleased in 2006 as part of The Silent Hill Collection European boxset, as a tie-in with the release of the Silent Hill film, and again in 2009.
 Microsoft confirmed that their Xbox 360 console is backward compatible with the game's Xbox port.
+In March 2025, the game joined the GOG Preservation Program with not only confirmed stability, but also missing content that was never available on PC before.

+Reception

 The previews of Silent Hill 4: The Room provided at E3 2004 led IGN to name it the best PlayStation 2 adventure game in show.
 Upon its release in 2004 the game also attracted the attention of mainstream news outlets CNN, the BBC and The Times.
-Silent Hill 4 topped game sales charts in Japan during a video game sales slump, but dropped to tenth place one week later.
+Silent Hill 4 topped game sales charts in Japan during a video game sales slump with 41,000 copies sold, but dropped to tenth place one week later.
 Official statements by Konami referred to sales of the game in North America as "favorable".

 Review aggregator Metacritic shows an average score rating of 76 out of 100 for both the PS2 and Xbox versions, indicating "generally favorable reviews".
 Marc Saltzman of CNN wrote: "Unlike Hollywood horror movies that often get worse with each new sequel (Friday the 13th Part VIII: Jason Takes Manhattan, for example), Konami's scary Silent Hill series gets better -- and creepier -- with age".
 Video game magazine Game Informer praised Silent Hill 4: The Room, stating that its "disarming voyeurism, bizarre camera angles, and exceptionally well-placed tension is what the series has been trying to do all along, but The Room is the first entry to do it right".
 According to a reviewer for Edge magazine, "[l]ook at it one way, and it's a choking journey with unprecedented attention to unease and psychological horror, a game framed with unparalleled sophistication.
 From another angle, it's just a clunky PSone throwback, with all the design wit of a dodo".
 The New York Times found it completely lacking in "true terror".